ml-slac/jet-simulations/README.md

 * `Pythia` version >= 8.1
 * `ROOT`

+## Building the framework

+Typing `make -j` should do the trick on most systems if `fastjet-config`, `pythia8-config`, and `root-config` are all in your `$PATH`.
+If you're on the SLAC computers, run `./setup.sh` first.
+This generates the low level event generation script, which can be invoked as `./event-gen`.

 ## Event generation.

-Event generation is handled in the `./event-gen/` folder.
-If you go in that folder and type `make`, everything should build.
-This generates the low level event generation script, which can be invoked as `./event-gen`.
-However, to speed things up, there is a multicore wrapper around this generation process in `generateEvents.py`.
+To speed things up, there is a multicore wrapper around this generation process in `generateEvents.py`.
 Calling `python generateEvents.py --help` yields:

 ```
 usage: generateEvents.py [-h] [--outfile OUTFILE] [--nevents NEVENTS]